awpt1mus/rollsync-auth-service/README.md

 5. If everything goes well, you shoud see debugger controlls and you can debug.

+## Open API

+Once container is running you can visit [http://localhost:5000/docs](http://localhost:5000/docs) to see swagger docs.

 ## Contribution guidelines

 1. `main` is the production branch, all issue/feature branches will be created from `main` branch.